China says US is ‘provoking frictions’ as tensions flare despite trade truce

 China on April 4 imposed export controls on seven rare earth minerals and associated products in what was seen as a retaliation against Trump’s duties on its goods.
 Its export control regime does not ban exports outright but requires government approval for each shipment regardless of destination, enabling greater control over a supply chain that China has come to dominate globally.
 That system appeared to remain in place last month following the talks, CNN reporting showed.

-During an interview that aired Sunday with CBS’ Face the Nation, US Treasury Secretary Scott Bessent said China was “withholding some of the products that they agreed to release” in Geneva, referring to critical minerals.
+During the interview that aired Sunday with CBS’ Face the Nation, Bessent, the treasury secretary, said China was “withholding some of the products that they agreed to release” in Geneva, referring to critical minerals.

-“Maybe it’s a glitch in the Chinese system, maybe it’s intentional,” he added, noting that the issue would be “ironed out” when Trump and Chinese leader Xi Jinping have a call, which Bessent said he believes will happen “very soon.”
+“Maybe it’s a glitch in the Chinese system, maybe it’s intentional,” he added, noting that the issue would be “ironed out” when Trump and Chinese leader Xi Jinping have a call.

 The two leaders are known to have last spoken on January 17, days before Trump’s inauguration.